"Artist/painter. Amalgamating a

 conscious surrounding environment

 My work is narrative based and I'm largely inspired by nature.
 Human nature and the natural world.
 I'm a compulsive drawer which serves as the backbone to my paintings and a visual diary.

-At the age of thirteen I moved with my family to Lancashire.
-We lived in a tiny village near Pendle Hill, which is famous for witches and naturally built on ley lines.
+In my youth I moved with my family to Lancashire.
+We lived in a tiny village near Pendle Hill, which is famous for witches and built on ley lines.
 Here I would spend a lot of time walking in the hills and villages immersed in my own thoughts and it became natural for me when I got home to immerse these thoughts into my drawings.

-Hereafter I continued developing my style whilst living a regular life, of which I eventually moved back to Manchester.
-Over the last few years my work has started to move in the direction I'm comfortable with and I continue to push forward.
+After finishing art education, I spent many years developing my style and over the last few years my work has started to move in the direction I'm comfortable with and I continue to push forward.
 I now go rampaging in the woods, swamps and countryside with my own son.

 Common recurring themes throughout my work are love and madness, indigenous cultures and a sense of journey into the unknown.
 I have a whole host of characters developed from my life experiences that often make an appearance in my drawings and paintings.

 In practice my drawings tend to be direct.
 Inspired by events in every day life.
 They may be sourced from dreams, novels, a news story, a wildlife documentary or quite simply immersing myself in music and automatic drawing.

 Through sketchbooks I move from one idea to another and if from dozens of drawings I successfully complete a handful, then I have made good progress.
 I see my drawings as finished pieces of work, but it is through the act of drawing itself that I develop my ideas for painting.